trustlines-protocol/end2end/quickstart/Readme.md

 The key and password for the blockchain node is in the `config` directory.
 The directories `databases`, `enode`, and `shared` are used to persist the data of the blockchain node.
 There is no persistence of the database of the events indexer used by the relay.
+The script uses the port `30302` for networking of the blockchain node and exposes the relay api on `127.0.0.1:5000`